 - Adopt a framework for evaluating the quality of research appropriate for building a robust, qualitative research rationale

-- Work collaboratively in small groups with fantastic EPIC Members and engage in peer assessments
+- Work with members of your EPIC cohort and engage in peer review of course exercises

 Who Should Take This Course?

 This course is designed for researchers who wish to deepen their research practice, or for product managers who want to specialize in customer insight.
 Some typical titles include: research manager, UX researcher, user researcher, design researcher, market researcher, customer insights manager, product manager, insights analyst.
 It’s also an excellent course for independent consultants working to extend their service offerings to include design innovation.